nampython/Interview/README.md

 ## First of all, I would like to begin by thanking you for giving me an opportunity to answer questions for Data Engineer Intern position.
 This is a great  opportunity for me to remmember what I know.
 But with limited ability and time, I attemped to answer as many these questions as possible I could.
 Below are my result, there are still several remaining questions is not completed.

+>.
+NOTE: The link is attached below each SQL anwsers frequently interrupted, so you may not see the result.
+I apologize for that

 # Data Engineer Questions